Pathoschild/smapi-mod-dump/source/Stardew News Feed/README.md

 ## Nexus Mods Page
 https://www.nexusmods.com/stardewvalley/mods/3206/

-## Currently Supported Locations (version >= 1.1)
+## Currently Supported Notifications (versions >= 1.7)
-* Farm Cave Notifications
+* Farm Cave has Mushrooms/Fruit
-* Greenhouse Notifications
+* Greenhouse has harvestable items
-* Cellar Notifications
+* Cellar has harvestable items
-* Shed Notifications
+* Sheds have harvestable items
+* Barn Animals have produce available
+* Barn Auto-Grabber has items
+* Coops have animal products available
+* Silo's are below 15% Capacity
+* Someone nearby has a birthday today

 ## Currently Supported Languages (version >= 1.6)
 * English
 * Spanish
 * German

-## Additional Features (version >= 1.5)
-As you move around the world.
-Each time you move to a new location, it will check all NPC's in your new location for birthdays, and display a notification if one is found.

 ## How to configure this mod
 The install directory for this mod will contain a configuration file. ~/Mods/StardewNewsFeed/config.json